MartinLLo/preprocessing_pipeline/README.md

 # preprocessing_pipeline

-The preprocessing_pipeline is a series of scripts written in Python3 that sorts and thresholds [DICOM](https://www.dicomstandard.org/about/) datasets to produce a number of relevant file formats that could be used for machine learning, 2D/3D image analysis, or 3D modelling work.
+The preprocessing_pipeline is a series of scripts written in Python3 that sorts, thresholds, and segments [DICOM](https://www.dicomstandard.org/about/) datasets to produce a number of relevant file formats that could be used for machine learning, 2D/3D image analysis, or 3D modelling work.
 The scripts can be run via the terminal on Windows OS, macOS, Ubuntu OS.

 ## How it works
 1) S1-Organise&Sort